Daniel J. Frey

 But they will get up again.

-Those of us in the front lines calling for help to defend our Republic have looked behind us and have lamented there is no Calvary coming to save us.
+Those of us on the front lines calling for help to defend our Republic have looked behind us and have lamented that there is no cavalry coming to save us.

 No plot twist.